davisjoseph6/holbertonschool-interview/heap_insert/README.md

 Print function
 To match the examples in the tasks, you are given this function

 This function is used only for visualisation purpose.
 You don’t have to push it to your repo.
-It may not be used during the correction
+It may not be used during the correction.